Open Bible Data Home About News OET Key

 RV Thomas therefore, who is called Didymus, said unto his fellow-disciples, Let us also go, that we may die with him.

-WBS Thomas therefore, who is called Didymus, said unto his fellow-disciples, Let us also go, that we may die with him.
+WBS Then said Thomas, who is called Didymus, to his fellow-disciples, Let us also go, that we may die with him.

 KJB Then said Thomas, which is called Didymus, unto his fellowdisciples, Let us also go, that we may die with him.